What’s the Difference Between a Tracker and Variable Mortgage?

 What’s the difference between a tracker and a variable rate mortgage?

 These two mortgage types belong under the same umbrella.
-A variable rate mortgage is a home loan where the interest rate can rise or fall at any point during the term, while a tracker mortgage is a specific type of variable mortgage agreement.
+A variable rate mortgage is a home loan in which the interest rate can rise or fall at any point during the term, while a tracker mortgage is a specific type of variable mortgage agreement.

-How much your rates increase or decrease by, and when, depends on which type of variable rate mortgage you have.
+The amount by which your rates increase or decrease, and when, depends on which type of variable rate mortgage you have.

 Tracker mortgages